What to Know About Personal Injury Lawsuits in Florida

 Many cases are settled before going to a jury or bench trial.
 This is achieved through skilled negotiation from your personal injury lawyer, followed up with a written agreement.
 But, this doesn’t matter, if you don’t act quick enough in filing a lawsuit.
 The statute of limitations can get in your way of finding justice for your injury.

-The Statute Of Limitations In Tampa Personal Injury Cases
+The Statute Of Limitations In Florida Personal Injury Cases

 You have a limited time, one set by Florida laws, to file a lawsuit in a personal injury case.
 This time limit, known as Statute of Limitations, often begins at the time of injury.
 These limitations are established by the State of Florida but vary in time, depending on the type of injury it is.
 The following are examples: